accessibilitywars/zaw2/content/builds/alac-hybrid-tempest.md

 2. Blasting Water fields (water 5)

 	* Blasting Water fields gives an extremely strong triple heal effect.
-This is tricky because the {{ skill(id="30446") }} is fleeting and travels anterior to your character.
+This is tricky because the {{ skill(id="30446") }} is fleeting and travels forward from your character.
 	* Your potential timing may miss the blast finisher due to {{ skill(id="30432") }} having a 1 second delay for its finisher
 	* For other options you need to swap elements to access other blast abilities.
 	* Running forward after casting may mitigate some of the quirks.